Programmes Interreg – EUI/Urbact/ESPON

 Introduction

-The European territorial cooperation programmes (Interreg) and of urban policy are financed by the European Regional Development Fund (ERDF), and aim to promote cooperation between European regions on a series of issues and co-finance collaborative projects bringing together project leaders from different European regions.
+The European territorial cooperation programmes (Interreg) of urban policy and of territorial research (ESPON) are financed by the European Regional Development Fund (ERDF), and aim to promote cooperation between European regions on a series of issues and co-finance collaborative projects bringing together project leaders from different European regions.

 Under the new 2021-2027 framework of the cohesion policy, the Region of Brussels-Capital will be participating in 4 programmes: